 Depending on which area of expertise interests you, there are a variety of writers conferences offered throughout the world.

-The Author Advantage Live conference from Self-Publishing School tops our lists of writers conferences for 2021 because it’s truly one-of-a-kind experience, tailored to the demands of today’s digital author (and those aspiring to be!).
+The Author Advantage Live conference from Self-Publishing School tops our lists of writers conferences because it’s truly one-of-a-kind experience, tailored to the demands of today’s digital author (and those aspiring to be!).

-For a listing of scheduled writer’s events in 2021, you can check out our article here https://selfpublishing.com/best-writers-conference/ and get ready for a great year of writing!
+For a listing of scheduled writer’s events in 2022 and beyond, you can check out our article here https://selfpublishing.com/best-writers-conference/ and get ready for a great year of writing!

 Here are 3 questions to help you sign up for a writers conference: